The Tongariro River | A Guide To Fly Fishing In Taupo

-- Did you know the Tongariro has it's own casting technique?
+- Did you know the Tongariro River has its own casting technique?
 Check out our comprehensive Tongariro Roll Cast how-to.

-- For the best start to your fishing day make sure you hit the Delta Coffee Cart by the Bridge Pool early, the Steak and Blue Cheese pie is the go and it's nice to take it easy watching the morning anglers from the bridge.
+- For the best start to your fishing day make sure you hit the Delta Coffee Cart by the Bridge Pool early, a pie and cooffe is the go and it's nice to take it easy watching the morning anglers from the bridge.
 Then for a heart attack lunch head up to Creel Tackle House & Cafe for another coffee and Croque Monsieur.
 Then finish the day with a number of options.
 Fancy a curry then a lie down at home?
 Monsoon has your back.
 Hit the pub with the locals and watch the rugby at Turangi Tavern, great pub meals.
 Or pop into Rust for a more intimate atmos, some great tapas and a cheeky crafty

 - Looking for a head start on tricks and tips?
 Andrew Harding has ten great tips for the Tongariro River

-Check any of these great retailers for top up's of flies and tippet or if you're feeling in the treat yourself mood for a new pair of waders or fly rod.
-It's mandatory to at least pop in and buy some flies so you can get the good oil on what's been happening on the rivers recently from the crew that know.
+Check any of these great retailers for top ups of flies and tippet or if you're feeling in the treat yourself mood for a new pair of waders or fly rod.
+It's mandatory to at least pop in and buy some flies so you can get the good oil on what's been happening on the rivers recently from the local Turangi crew that know.

 TONGARIRO RIVER ACCESS OVERVIEW